Optical communication-based identification for multi-UAV systems: theory and practice: Simulations and Experiments

 \subsection{Camera interframe duration analysis}

-We have recorded the camera interframe duration of the \ac{UAV} shown in Fig. \ref{fig:3_uav_platforms} during 400 seconds, see Fig. \ref{fig:camclock1} (top).
-The timings are recorded as they were reported by the camera driver\footnote{\texttt{\url{https://github.com/ctu-mrs/bluefox2}}} used on the platforms.
-The camera frame rate was nominally set to 60 frames/s.
-The p.d.f. derived from the measurements histogram is plotted in blue in Fig. \ref{fig:camclock1} (bottom) and the Laplace distribution with its parameters estimated using the maximum log-likelihood method is plotted in red.
-We observe an almost perfect match between both plots, and thus we conclude that the camera interframe duration follows a Laplace probability distribution.
-In Fig. \ref{fig:camclock2}, we observe the power spectrum of the temporal variations of the camera interframe duration.
-From the plot, we observe that the power spectrum is not flat and that the temporal variations of the camera interframe duration cannot be modelled as a white noise process.
+We recorded the camera interframe duration of the \ac{UAV} shown in Fig. \ref{fig:3_uav_platforms} during 400 seconds.
+The timings were recorded as those reported by the camera driver\footnote{\texttt{\url{https://github.com/ctu-mrs/bluefox2}}} used on the platforms.
+The nominal camera frame rate was set to 60 frames/s.
+The p.d.f. derived from the measurements histogram was recorded and compared to the Laplace distribution with its parameters estimated using maximum log-likelihood.
+We observed an excellent match between both distributions, and thus we conclude that the camera interframe duration follows a Laplace probability distribution, {see Fig. \ref{fig:camclock1}.
+In Fig. \ref{fig:camclock2}, we observe the power spectrum of the temporal variations of the camera interframe duration measured in the experiments.We observe that the power spectrum of the temporal variations of the camera interframe duration is not flat and so the term $n_{j,k}$ in (\ref{eq:clock}) cannot be modelled as a white noise process.